Nerve conduction velocityNCV

 How the Test is Performed

-Patches called surface electrodes, similar to those used for ECG, are placed on the skin over nerves at various locations.
-Each patch gives off a very mild electrical impulse, which stimulates the nerve.
+Patches called surface electrodes are placed on the skin over nerves at different spots.
+Each patch gives off a very mild electrical impulse.
+This stimulates the nerve.

 Electromyography (recording from needles placed into the muscles) is often done at the same time as this test.

 You must stay at a normal body temperature.
 Being too cold slows nerve conduction.

 Tell your doctor if you have a cardiac defibrillator or pacemaker.
 Special steps will need to be taken before the test if you have one of these devices.